Rational coordination with no communication or conventions: Purely rational principles in games

 \techrep{

 The following example shows that $s(\mathrm{IRC})\subsetneq s(\mathrm{CRC})$.

 \begin{example} Consider the following \WLC game.

 We first note that $b_1$ is a better choice than $a_1$ and likewise $b_2$ is a better choice than $c_2$.
-Therefore, by following IRC, player 1 will play a choice from $\{b_1,c_1\}$ and player 2 will play from $\{a_2,b_2\}$, which does not guarantee winning.
+Therefore, by following $\mathrm{IRC}$, player 1 will play a choice from $\{b_1,c_1\}$ and player 2 will play from $\{a_2,b_2\}$, which does not guarantee winning.
 However, after eliminating $a_1$ and $c_2$, then $b_1$ is better than $c_1$ and $b_2$ is better than $a_2$.
-Thus, by following CRC and doing one more iteration of \cir(IRC), player 1 and 2 have only the choices $b_1$ and $b_2$ which are winning.
+Thus, by following $\mathrm{CRC}$ and doing one more iteration of $\cir(\mathrm{IRC})$, player 1 and 2 have only the choices $b_1$ and $b_2$ which are winning.

-In $G(Z_3)$, we needed two iterations of \cir(IRC).
+In $G(Z_3)$, we needed two iterations of $\cir(\mathrm{IRC})$.
 It is easy to see that in the game $G(Z_4)$ the iterations are done analogously and the fixed point is reached in 3 iterations.
-Furthermore, we can see that $n-1$ iterations of \cir(IRC) are needed for solving $G(Z_n)$.
-Therefore different numbers of iterations of \cir(IRC) form a proper hierarchy of CRC-solvable 2-player \WLC games. \end{example} }
+Likewise, we can see that $n-1$ iterations of $\cir(\mathrm{IRC})$ are needed for solving $G(Z_n)$.
+Therefore, the numbers of iterations of $\cir(\mathrm{IRC})$ form a proper hierarchy of $\mathrm{CRC}$-solvable 2-player \WLC games. \end{example} }